steamfire/Iridium-AVR-Controller/README.txt

 19 IRIDIUM Serial RXI
 20 I2C SCL - To EEPROM and User Microcontroller
 21 I2C SDA - To EEPROM and User Microcontroller

+This software is licensed under the MIT license.
+See LICENSE.txt for details.